LinuxGSM uses tmux to run servers in the background so the server instance is not terminated when you close a terminal session.

 pipe-pane feature is broken in tmux 1.8 causing it not to output the console to the console log files.
 The only solution is to use another version of tmux.

-This issue occurs on CentOS mainly.
-This is caused by the standard user not having permissions to user /dev/ptmx.
+This issue normally occuires with CentOS and is caused by the standard user not having permissions to user

 create session failed: ./srcds_linux -game csgo: Operation not permitted